 In the LAST STAGE, the best practices will be shared and success stories presented internationally at European level via several channels.
 First, a conference will be held in Bratislava with all the partner representatives presenting their experiences and enabling discussion on how to best leverage the local communication for the need of general EU communication.
 Second, a stakeholder workshop will take place in Brussels to bridge the project results with.
 In addition to that a policy/strategy paper, and media reports will be published on a pan-European media network.

-Project updates and activities will be posted on www.codesproject.info
+Project updates and activities www.codesproject.info

 Leading partner: Univerzita Komenskeho v Bratislave (Bratislava, Slovakia)